 Xcoral Text Editor for Unix users.

 Xcoral is a multiwindow mouse-based text editor for Unix and X Window System.
 Syntax highlighting and auto-indentation are available.
 A built-in browser enables you to navigate through C functions, C++ and Java classes, methods and files.
-Colors syntax and indentation facilities are also available for the popular languages LaTeX, Python, Javascript and Perl.
+Colors syntax and indentation facilities are also available for the popular languages LaTeX, Python, Javascript, Php.

 A SMall Ansi C Interpreter (Smac) is also built-in to dynamically extend the editor's possibilities (user functions, key bindings, modes etc).
-Examples can be found in the directory /usr/lib/xcoral/SmacLib.
+Examples can be found in the source directory SmacLib, or in install directory /usr/local/lib[64]/xcoral.
 Xcoral provides regions and marks, kill-buffers, macros system and unlimited undo.
+A usefull Edir mode window helps you to navigate through directories and to do some operations on files.

-Xcoral 3.50.2 is the latest and clean release (December 12, 2020).
+Xcoral 4.02.8 is the latest and clean release (May 5, 2025).
 It was developped and tested, first on Linux system with GNU gcc compiler.
 Xcoral has been written on the top of Xlib and may be compiled on other Unix systems (*BSD, Solaris, Hpux, Aix, MacOS X etc...).
-Now this new release uses TrueType/Type1 fonts to replace the old X11 fonts.
+Now this new release only uses TrueType and OpenType fonts.
 Xcoral is distributed on the Internet under the terms of the GNU General Public License as published by the Free Software Foundation.

 Install:

 The Xcoral package contains all sources and documentation files.
-Just extract the contents of the tar file with the following command:
+Just extract the contents of the tar file with the following command.
+Be carrefull, some web navigators uncompress automaticaly gz archive file when download it.
+In this case use tar xf.

 Linux: